 - Beneficial in chronic cold, cough, indigestion, liver problems, dysentery, fever and other diseases.

 - Very helpful in Asthma problem and other respiratory diseases.

 - Early in the morning or evening time.

 - Before doing meditation.

 - Do Ujjayi Pranayama for 3 to 5 times.

 Breathing through the nose humidifies the indrawn air, tempers it and removes mud particles.
 Exploitation Ujjayi Pranayama permits you to breathe clean air.
 The murmuring Ujjayi pranayama sound causes the bronchi to vibrate subtly, activating the ciliate epithelial tissue.
 Mud particles will be far from the lungs during this method.
 Throughout traditional respiratory, the pressure on the bronchi throughout exhalation is sort of modesty.
 Ujjayi Pranayama maintains steady pressure within the bronchi, even throughout the exhalation.
 This counteracts the collapsing of the smaller bronchi, permitting the exhalation to be swollen and also the quantity of residual air within the lungs to be reduced.
 This respiratory technique is very helpful for those that suffer from chronic hindering respiratory organ conditions or bronchial asthma.

-- Those people who are suffering from heart diseases and high blood pressure not to combine Bandha and breathe retention in Ujjayi Pranayama.
+- Those people who are suffering from heart diseases & high blood pressure not to combine Bandha and breathe retention in Ujjayi Pranayama.

 - Don’t tighten your throat during Ujjayi pranayama.

 - Don’t do Ujjayi pranayama with strain.
-According to your ability hold the breathe.
+According to your ability hold the breath.